dlurton/anode/README.md

 ### Building Dependencies

-A subset of Anode's dependencies must be built from source before Anode itself can be built, In the case of LLVM, this is because Anode builds against LLVMs master branch in order to keep up more easily with LLVM's frequent API changes.
+A subset of Anode's dependencies must be built from source before Anode itself can be built.
+In the case of LLVM, this is because Anode builds against LLVMs master branch in order to keep up more easily with LLVM's frequent API changes.
 The other dependencies are either non-standard in linux distributions, (e.g. liblinenoise-ng) or are more recent versions than is frequently found in linux distributions (e.g. libgc).

-The build scripts will clone certain of the repositories of each `anode` of these dependencies and build them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
-This directory may be deleted to conserve disk space after everything has successfully built, if desired.
-If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs/release` or `externs/debug`, depending on if a release build has been selected or not.
+The build scripts will clone the repositories of each of these dependencies and build them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
+If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs/release` or `externs/debug`, depending on if a release build has been selected.

 ### First Time Building